Burning Graph Powers and Branching Trees: Burning graph powers

 and as~$x_i$ is a leaf in tree~$T_i$, it must be of degree at least~$k+1$ in~$T_{i-1}$.
 Thus, we obtain a spanning tree~$S_0$ of~$T^k_0 = T^k$ that is~$(k+1)^+$-branching, which is what we wanted.\qedhere \end{itemize} \end{proof}

 We show that \Cref{lem:GraphPowerHask-angular} is tight in the following manner.

-\begin{observation} For any integer~$k$, the graph~$P_{2k+2}^k$ does not contain a~$(k+2)^+$-branching spanning tree. \end{observation} \begin{proof} Since~$\rad(P_{2k+2}) = k+1$, any spanning tree of~$P_{2k+2}^k$ must contain at least 2 internal vertices.
+\begin{observation} For any positive integer~$k$, the path graph power~$P_{2k+2}^k$ does not contain a~$(k+2)^+$-branching spanning tree. \end{observation} \begin{proof} Since~$\rad(P_{2k+2}) = k+1$, any spanning tree of~$P_{2k+2}^k$ must contain at least 2 internal vertices.
 If~$P_{2k+2}^k$ contains a~$(k+2)^+$-branching spanning tree, then it must contain at least~$2(k+2) = 2k+4 > 2k+2$ vertices, which is not possible. \end{proof}